FourThievesVinegar/solderless-microlab/README.md

 ### Installing the MicroLab software locally

-Use the instructions below for a fresh install of the Microlab software (backend and GUI) on your development machine.
+Use the instructions below for a fresh install of the MicroLab software (backend and GUI) on your development machine.

-If you intend to construct a full Microlab, [we recommend using our pre-made disk images](https://fourthievesvinegar.org/microlab/).
+If you intend to construct a full MicroLab, [we recommend using our pre-made disk images](https://fourthievesvinegar.org/microlab/).
 There are two:
 - A "production" image that runs all software on startup and includes the drivers for a goodtft-compatible 3.5 inch mini-display.
 This would be the software to run on the MicroLab
 - A "development" image designed to be used with an external HDMI monitor and a USB mouse and keyboard.
 This would be the software to run on a computer where the MicroLab hardware can be emulated.